• Home

 The enforcement actions targeted a wide range of entities, from a government agency and a private hospital to a technology retailer, a cosmetics company, and a collectible toy retailer.
 The cases highlight a recurring pattern of fundamental failures that led to the heavy fines.
 The most common violations were a lack of appropriate security measures, a failure to report data breaches in a timely manner, and, in some instances, a failure to appoint a Data Protection Officer (DPO) as mandated by law.

-In one notable case, a private hospital was fined THB 1.21 million after a contractor improperly handled medical records, leading to a data leak.
+In one notable case, a private hospital was fined THB 1.21 million after a contractor improperly handled medical records, top to a data leak.
 Similarly, a technology retailer faced a THB 7 million fine for inadequate security and for failing to notify the PDPC of a breach that resulted in a call-center scam.
 The PDPC’s actions also extended to the relationship between data controllers and their processors.
 For example, a collectible toy company was fined THB 500,000 and its third-party processor was hit with a THB 3 million fine for their collective failure to manage a reservation system securely, which led to a data breach.

 Read